 Getting Mindful with Yoga

 Life at home is usually hectic, I am not going to lie.
 There is a beautiful chaos that envelops my home every single day, especially around 4 pm it seems like all hell breaks loose.
 Kids have so much energy and becoming a more mindful family can be affected when there is high stress and you are just starting out.
-One thing that I have found to be helpful is trying get mindful with Yoga as a family.
+One thing that I have found to be helpful is getting mindful with Yoga as a family.
 We know that personal yoga practice has many benefits for the individual, but did you know that practicing yoga as a family has its very own benefits?
+Before we begin, please take a moment to pin this post onto your homeschool board.

 Possible benefits of Family Yoga